MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. Make a change.
 For example, change the disk name to **az104-disk3**.
 Use **Ctrl+S** to save your changes, then **Ctrl+Q** to close the editor.

     >**Note**: You can target your template deployment to a resource group, subscription, management group, or tenant.
 Depending on the scope of the deployment, you use different commands.

+1. If you have multiple subscriptions, first ensure PowerShell is using the correct subscription context.
+Run the following commands and, if needed, replace `<your-subscription-id>` with the subscription that contains **az104-rg3**.

+    ```powershell
+    Get-AzContext
+    Set-AzContext -Subscription <your-subscription-id>
+    ```

+    >**Note:** This is especially important when Cloud Shell is running in ephemeral mode, because the active subscription can differ from the Azure portal context.

 1. To deploy to a resource group, use **New-AzResourceGroupDeployment**.